rabiadhikari/OrchidForDynamo/README.md

 <span style="color:red">**REVIT AND DYNAMO MUST BE CLOSED DURING INSTALLATION!**</span>
 &nbsp;

 The Orchid package may also be installed by manually copying files from the **[Zipped](Zipped)** folder.
 This is only recommendable for experienced users!
-To install/update this way, please copy the zip-file of the chosen version into your dynamo package folder, into a folder named <b>Orchid</b>.
+To install/update this way, please unzip the zip-file of the chosen version into your dynamo package folder, into a folder named <b>Orchid</b>.
 Download may be handled either by downloading a single file, or by cloning or zipping the repository.
 The package folder path can be found in Dynamo via the menu item 'Settings' -> 'Manage Node and Package Paths'.

 Select the zip-file according to your dynamo version!
 Orchid_230_? &nbsp;&nbsp;&nbsp; (for the dynamo 2.3.x branch)